-Even for those who are satisfied with palm-masque-tuba rides to the area where there is a nice coral garden close to the surface, be careful: during our stay, two very good swimmers of our small group of tourists, at the losmen Danakan, had a hard time to get back to the pontoons.
+Even for those who are satisfied with snorkeling, up to the area where there is a nice coral garden close to the surface, beware: during our stay, two very good swimmers of our small group of tourists, at the Danakan losmen, had a hard time to come back to the pontoons.

 During my very first dive in Derawan, I was with a couple of Spanish divers, very good beginners.
-The current has risen suddenly.
+The current rose suddenly.

 They were trained and our guide Oslan had a good run behind them to catch up, they remained a few moments separated from him, without seeing him anymore, which gave them long minutes of stress.
 Fortunately, we were at the end of the dive and already in the 5-6 meters zone for a while ...

-Close to the island, the bottom is about 20 meters away, which makes exploration rather comfortable.
-But be careful not to get caught up in the weather: as busy as we are with small animals, we reach the no-decompression limits without even realizing it...
-It's better to keep an eye on your dive computer!
-Finally, visibility being what it is, I can't really recommend staying close to your buddy.
-An incident happens so quickly.
+Near the island, the bottom is about 20 meters deep, which makes the exploration rather comfortable.
+But be careful not to get caught up in the time: busy as we are with the little beasts, we reach the no-decompression limits without even realizing it...
+Better watch your dive computer!
+Finally, visibility being what it is, I cannot recommend enough to stay close to your buddy.
+An incident can happen so quickly.

 Come on, I tell you ...

-During a dive there, my duo of the day, a Frenchman, Guilhem, had a problem with his rental regulator.
+During a dive there, my partner of the day, a Frenchman, Guilhem, had a problem with his rental regulator.
 Fortunately, we were very close to each other.